Leonorlyyy/P8130_final_project/P8130_final_project.md

 analysis.
 Therefore, age will likely be a significant predictor for later analysis.

-Then is the distribution of different number of positive reginol node for each subject.
-Over 2500 subjects only have 1 or 2 positive reginol nodes, which is the most frequent number of positive reginol nodes.
+Then is the distribution of different number of positive regional node for each subject.
+Over 2500 subjects only have 1 or 2 positive regional nodes, which is the most frequent number of positive regional nodes.
 It is strongly right-skewed, so we will use the log transformation for this variable.